kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Other
     - Describe the mechanism:
-      The external volume group snapshot controllers do not have a feature gate because they are out of tree.
+      We don't have a feature gate because this feature is out of tree.
-      It is enabled when these external controller sidecars are deployed with the CSI driver.
+      We will use a flag called enable-volume-group-snapshot to enable this feature when the snapshot controller and csi-snapshotter sidecar are started.
     - Will enabling / disabling the feature require downtime of the control plane?
       From the controller side, it only affects the external controller sidecars.